anomaly/s700-terminal-app-demo/README.md

 }
 ```

 This will allow you to use the generated client code in your project.
-The generated client code is in the `ltd.anomaly.banjara.api` package.
+The generated client code is in the `ltd.anomaly.s700demo.api` package.

 ```kotlin
 Button(